How can you attract the talent you need to grow and stay competitive?

 Your interview teams are a huge part of the hiring process, and keeping them up-to-date and informed about what you’re looking for and how you want to find it will allow you to stand out in a crowded job market.
 Asking the right questions, clarifying with candidates or asking follow-up questions, and conducting the interview in a professional way will not only help you attract top talent, but helps you start on the right foot with your new hires.

-Staying competitive is important, but it doesn’t have to be complicated – how you ask for things and what you offer to your current and prospective employees are simple ways to attract what you want.
+Staying Competitive in a Hiring Bubble is important, but it doesn’t have to be complicated – how you ask for things and what you offer to your current and prospective employees are simple ways to attract what you want.
 But when it comes down to it, staying true to who you are as a company can make all the difference in finding the right people for the job.